ducko-edits/marvel-unite/index.md

 ## How to Watch

-### Use the season links on the sidebar to stream or to download.
+Use the links on the sidebar to download or to watch online.

-On each season page, the low bitrate version of Marvel: Unite can be streamed in your browser (thanks to archive.org).
-There are also magnet links for torrents of the higher quality versions.
+The low bitrate version of Marvel: Unite can be streamed in your browser (thanks to archive.org).
+Higher quality versions can be downloaded via torrent on the [downloads](/marvel-unite/downloads) page.

-For more info about the series, read the [FAQ page](/marvel-unite/faq/).
+### For more info about the series, read the [FAQ page](/marvel-unite/faq/).

+* * *

 ## Special Thanks
 * My wife <3